cybernistul/PRODIGY_CS_01/README.md

 Hello, I am Nistul Premod

-This is my second internship task at Prodigy InfoTech.
+This is my first internship task at Prodigy InfoTech.
 I have created a encryption algorithm for users to Encrypt/Decrypt whole messages or words of their choice using Caesar Cipher Algorithm.
 User has to specify a shift value for encryption or decryption

 ### Project: Implement Caesar Cipher